SMTG-Bham/easyunfold/README.md

 A `POSCAR_prim` file will be written out if `sumo` think the primitive cell is different from the input structure.
 The kpoints along the path is written to `KPOINTS_band`.

-### Setp 2 generate the kpoints to be used for the supercell calculation
+### Step 2 - Generate the kpoints to be used for the supercell calculation

 At this point, you should have your relaxed supercell structure (which may have a lower symmetry).
 The set of kpoints for the supercell band structure can be generated with: